w3c/i18n-drafts/questions/qa-address-formats.en.md

 ### Supporting multilingual and localized addresses

 If your website serves users from multiple countries, consider localizing the address form for each locale, such as displaying field labels in the user's language, adjusting the order of fields to match the address format of the user's country, and using address auto-completion tools that are aware of regional differences.

+When possible, use the user's country and pre-configure the form to match that country's address format.
+For example, if a user selects Germany as their country, you might reorder fields to put street name before house number, or add appropriate fields for their addressing system.

 ## Further reading